craig-br/instruqt-tracks/instruqt-tracks/lightspeed-101/03-keywords/assignment.md

 ☑️ Task - Exploring `deploy_app.yml` Playbook
 ===

-* The **RHEL** tab is open by default.
+ACME Corp defined the `mattermost_app` variable in the `vars:` section.

+* Navigate to Visual Studio Code in your RHEL instance in the `srv01`  tab.
-* In Visual Studio Code, click on the `deploy_app.yml` Playbook.
+* Click on the `deploy_app.yml` Playbook.

 ![depy_app_playbook.png](../assets/depy_app_playbook.png)

-* Note that ACME Corp defined the `mattermost_app` variable in the `vars:` section.

 ☑️ Task - Generate `deploy_app.yml` Playbook tasks
 ===

-* Follow the instructions in the `deploy_app.yml` Playbook to generate tasks.

 ### ℹ️ *Run container with podman using mattermost_app var* task.

-* Note that Ansible Lightspeed used the `mattermost_app` variable in the suggestion.
+* Ansible Lightspeed will use the `mattermost_app` variable in the suggestion.
 Ansible Lightspeed uses Playbook context to generate applicable Playbook tasks.

 ![mattermost_usage.png](../assets/mattermost_usage.png)

+* Follow the instructions in the `deploy_app.yml` Playbook to generate tasks.
 * Fix any issues highlighted by **Ansible Lint**.
 * Save the Playbook by clicking on `File` and then `Save`, or by pressing `CTRL+S`.

 ☑️ Task - Ansible Lightspeed training matches
 ===

-* One of Ansible Lightspeed's key differentiators is providing information on the potential training data used to generate task suggestions.
+One of Ansible Lightspeed's key differentiators is providing information on the potential training data used to generate task suggestions.

 >**😅 Known Closed Beta Issue: Visual Studio Code extension requires Window reload**
 >* The Ansible Visual Studio Code extension `Training Matches` view requires a once-off reload of the Visual Studio Code Window.